 It seems to happen within a few minutes of being in almost any gym.
 Try it, give a few minutes after warming up and see if you can’t find someone performing walking lunges around the gym.
 Usually you can spot them when there is any type of open room, whether it be on a straight away or my favorite, the circle around a machine circuit.
 The walking lunge often seems to be the exercise of choice even for many trainers.
 Of all the variations of lunges possible it is odd to see the walking lunge get so much of the attention.
 We are about to change that with some of our DVRT Ultimate Sandbag Training ideas!

-Yesterday (you can read HERE) we were breaking down the concept of training movement patterns.
-In that discussion, people are often surprised to see that lunges actually get the same respect as squats and hip hinges.
+Understanding the concept of training movement patterns opens up the playbook in what we can accomplish in our training.
+People are often surprised to see that lunges actually should get the same respect as squats and hip hinges.
 There is a reason for that, lunges have a ton of value to our training and even relate back to our concept of training gait.

 The truth is that the lunge has so many benefits and in our DVRT Ultimate Sandbag Training system so many levels of progression.
-We see the lunge differently in DVRT Ultimate Sandbag Training because we don’t get so fixated on weight.
-Most people’s focus on weight usually makes the lunge seem like the little brother of the squat and deadlift.
-Truth be told, more people struggle with the lunge than they do with either one of these classic exercises.
+We see the lunge differently in DVRT Ultimate Sandbag Training because we see all the ways that we can build better functional strength through using lunges.

 The lunge really focuses on a few key points in our DVRT Ultimate Sandbag Training system.
 The first principle from the DVRT Ultimate Sandbag Training system is body position.
 The lunge instantly creates an unstable base that makes it very difficult not just to move up and down in the exercise, but also resist forces from side to side.
 This is what we refer to in DVRT Ultimate Sandbag Training as “multi-planar” exercise.
 Why should you care?
 You will see with the help of heart rate monitors that the intensity of the lunge is quite great even at lighter weights.
 That is due to the fact the body is trying to maintain balance while performing the lift.
 Basically the body is trying to do two things at once which causes it to work harder and get more out of the DVRT Ultimate Sandbag Training progressions.